 This section explains each of the properties in the configuration blade.

-This associates the Agent to a specific Collection (default to that of the current Data Stream).
+This associates this Agent to a specific Collection and defaults to that of the current Data Stream.

-Errors encountered during the execution of this Agent will be published on this endpoint.
+If errors are encountered during the execution of this Agent they will be published on this endpoint.